qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   * **<output_image>** : path of output file; may be relative to the config file location; the file ending determins the file format; use *.png*, *.gif*, etc. for binary formats, or *.b64.json* for base64 combined image

-    * **prefix** *(required)*: takes a list; the first element is a prefix of the path given in <output_image>, leading up to, but not including, the library name space of the output image; this prefix will be stripped from the ouput path, and will be replaced by an optional second element of this setting, to eventually obtain the image id of the output image;
+    * **prefix** *(required)*: takes a list; the first element is a prefix of the path given in <output_image>, leading up to, but not including, the library name space of the output image; this prefix will be stripped from the output path, and will be replaced by an optional second element of this setting, to eventually obtain the image id of the output image;
     * **layout** : either "horizontal" or "vertical"; defines the layout of images within the combined image (default: "horizontal")
     * **input** *(required)*: list of groups of input files, each group sharing the same prefix; each group consists of:

-       * **prefix** *(required)*: takes a list; analogous to the *prefix* attribute of the ouput image, the first element of the setting will be stripped from the path of each input file, and replaced by an optional second element, to obtain the corresponding image id
+       * **prefix** *(required)*: takes a list; analogous to the *prefix* attribute of the output image, the first element of the setting will be stripped from the path of each input file, and replaced by an optional second element, to obtain the corresponding image id
        * **files** : the list of input image files (:ref:`file globs <pages/tool/generator/generator_config_articles#file_globs>` allowed); may be relative to config file location

 The image id's of both the input and output files will be collected in an accompanying *<output_name>.meta* file, for later processing by the generator when creating source and build versions of the app.
 You may move these files around after creation, but you'll have to keep the combined image and its .meta file together in the same directory.
 At generation time, the generator will look for an accompanying .meta file for every image file it finds in a library.
 The combined image's image id will be refreshed from its current location relative to the library's resource path.
 But the clipped images (the images inside the combined image) will be registered under the image id's given in the .meta file (and for browser that don't support combined images, they'll have to be available on disk under this exact image id).